 Tommy soon finds himself terrorized by the same group of children, who are determined to take his daughter.
 He seeks the help of an understanding nurse, Marie (played by Wunmi Mosaku), and a vigilante priest (portrayed by James Cosmo), to free himself of his fears, and once again enter the place he fears the most-the abandoned tower block known as the Citadel that used to be his home.

-Filmmaker Ciaran Foy, who made his feature film writing and directing debut with the horror thriller, generously took the time to sit down with us recently in New York City to discuss the movie.
+Filmmaker Ciaran Foy, who made his feature film writing and directing debut with the horror thriller, generously took the time to sit down with us recently in New York City to discuss the movie during an exclusive interview.
 Among other things, the filmmaker spoke about where he came up with the inspiration for ‘Citadel,’ how having a limited budget and short shooting schedule place restrictions on what he could shoot for the film and how he reacted when he heard he won the Midnighter Audience Award at the 2012 SXSW Film Festival.

 ShockYa (SY): You directed and wrote the screenplay for ‘Citadel.’
 Where did you come up with the idea for the story?

 Ciaran Foy (CF): The film is something I describe as a half psychological horror, half autobiography.
 When I was 18, I was the victim of a vicious and unprovoked attack by a gang of youths.
 It left me with a condition known as agoraphobia, which the main character suffers from in the movie.
 So it was kind of my struggles with that, and my battles with agoraphobia, and my eventual recovery from that trauma.
 My struggles, mixed with my nightmares and how I saw the world as a frightened 18-year-old, was really where it began.

 SY: Did you mainly draw on your own experiences when you were writing the script, or did you do any kind of research as well?